Barca stuns PSG 6-1 in astonishing comeback

 The hope was that Emery's tactical nous would help PSG's billion dollar fueled quest to win the Champions League and in the first leg the French club had run ragged a strangely subdued Barca.

-PSG will be left wondering just how they exited the Champions League given their commanding performance and lead they had established in the first leg.

-Luck certainly wasn't on their side on Wednesday -- Barca's second goal came from a Layvin Kurzawa own goal, Cavani hit the post, while the home side's first penalty derived from Thomas Meunier's slip, causing Neymar to tumble.
+Luck certainly wasn't on PSG's side on Wednesday -- Barca's second goal came from a Layvin Kurzawa own goal, Cavani hit the post, while the home side's first penalty derived from Thomas Meunier's slip, causing Neymar to tumble over the Belgian and win a foul.

+Even so the French side will be left wondering just how they exited the Champions League given their commanding performance and lead they had established in the first leg.

+"I haven't spoken to the players yet, it's not the right time," PSG's CEO and chairman Nasser Al-Khelaifi told the club's website."Everyone is annoyed, it's normal.
+We're going to calm ourselves down."

+"In five minutes, we lost everything," said Emery.
+"We weren't able to defend.
+It's an experience.
+A negative experience, but an experience all the same.
+I'm learning for the future."

-The scenes in the Nou Camp press area looked as chaotic as events on the field, with journalist Reshmin Chowdhury tweeting a video of his media colleagues trying to come to terms with what they had just witnessed.
+The scenes in the Nou Camp press area looked as chaotic as events on the field, with journalist Reshmin Chowdhury tweeting a video of his astonished media colleagues trying to come to terms with what they had just witnessed -- let alone report it.

 "This is a crazy, unique sport," said Enrique after the game.
 "I dedicate this win to all Barça fans who kept faith in us.